ggerganov/llama.cpp/docs/build.md

     cmake -B build -G "Xcode"
     cmake --build build --config Debug
     ```

+    For more details and a list of supported generators, see the [CMake documentation](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html).

 - Building for Windows (x86, x64 and arm64) with MSVC or clang as compilers:
     - Install Visual Studio 2022, e.g. via the [Community Edition](https://visualstudio.microsoft.com/de/vs/community/).
 In the installer, select at least the following options (this also automatically installs the required additional tools like CMake,...):
     - Tab Workload: Desktop-development with C++